go-python/gopy/README.md

 $ gopy help exe
 Usage: gopy exe <go-package-name> [other-go-package...]

 exe generates and compiles (C)Python language bindings for a Go package, including subdirectories, and generates a standalone python executable and associated module packaging suitable for distribution.  if setup.py file does not yet exist in the target directory, then it along with other default packaging files are created, using arguments.
-Typically you create initial default versions of these files and then edit them, and after that, only regenerate the go binding files.
+Typically you create initial default versions of these files and then edit them, and after that, only regenerate the Go binding files.

 The primary need for an exe instead of a pkg dynamic library is when the main thread must be used for something other than running the python interpreter, such as for a GUI library where the main thread must be used for running the GUI event loop (e.g., GoGi).